michael-kitchin/CarND-Vehicle-Detection/README.md

 _The sliding-window search plus classifier has been used to search for and identify vehicles in the videos provided.
 Video output has been generated with detected vehicle positions drawn (bounding boxes, circles, cubes, etc.) on each frame of video._

+See [Project Video #1](./output_videos/project_video.mp4) for final project video.

+See [Test Video #1](./output_videos/test_video.mp4) for project test video.

 #### 4.2 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes (...).

 _A method, such as requiring that a detection be found at or near the same position in several subsequent frames, (could be a heat map showing the location of repeat detections) is implemented as a means of rejecting false positives, and this demonstrably reduces the number of false positives.
 Same or similar method used to draw bounding boxes (or circles, cubes, etc.) around high-confidence detections where multiple overlapping detections occur._

+Heat map generation and averaging is perfomed in the `process_image` function in the `process.py` script.
+Averaging is performed in the `RunningMean` class in the `running_mean.py` script, a general-purpose running (windowed) mean mean capability for NumPy arrays.

+Heat maps are used to aggregate high-confidence areas, then are averaged from frame to frame to minimize transient effects (e.g., passing shadows, pavement changes).

+Once heat maps are generated they are reduced to binary maps, then labled using the `scipy.ndimage.measurements.label` function.
+The bounds of these labels are the basis for boxes drawn over detections in output video frames.

+This coupled with the filtering techniques described in (3.2) minimize false positives from spurious detections while sustaining likely ongoing/previous detections.

 ---